Point counts, automorphisms, and gonalities of Shimura curves: Shimura curves

-Using \cref{prop: Ogg_fixed_pts} and the Riemann--Hurwitz theorem in combination with our genus formula for $X_0^D(N)$ (\cref{prop: genus_formula}), one can compute the genus of every Atkin--Lehner quotient of $X_0^D(N)$.
+Using \cref{prop: Ogg_fixed_pts} and the Riemann--Hurwitz theorem in combination with the genus formula for $X_0^D(N)$ (\cref{prop: genus_formula}), one can compute the genus of every Atkin--Lehner quotient of $X_0^D(N)$.
 A function handling these genus computations is implemented in the file \texttt{quot{\_}genus.m} in \cite{MPSSRep}.

-The following theorem of Ribet, relating the Jacobian of $X_0^D(N)$ to an abelian subvariety of the Jacobian of the modular curve $X_0(DN)$, is crucial to our implementation of a finite field point count algorithm for $X_0^D(N)$ in \cref{section: point_counts}.
-While Ribet's original result in \cite{Ribet90} contains a squarefree restriction on the level $N$, this hypothesis can be removed by work of Hijikata--Pizer--Shemanske \cite{HPS89a, HPS89b}.
+The following theorem of Ribet, relating the Jacobian of $X_0^D(N)$ to a sub-quotient of the Jacobian of the modular curve $X_0(DN)$, is crucial to our implementation of a finite field point count algorithm for $X_0^D(N)$ in \cref{section: point_counts}.
+While Ribet's original result in \cite{Ribet80}, as well as the work of Bertolini--Darmon \cite[\S 1]{BD96} in which our statements regarding the Atkin--Lehner action appear, each contain a squarefree restriction on the level $N$, this hypothesis can be removed.
+One can find the relevant results on bases of spaces of modular forms and embeddings of quaternion orders in the work of Hijikata--Pizer--Shemanske \cite{HPS89a, HPS89b}, and in particular we refer the reader to the relevant statement reproved by Martin in \cite[Theorem 1.1 (ii)]{Martin}.
+One can also see \cite[Corollary 3.3]{Roberts} for an alternate proof of the general version.